0xadri/notes-js/__intrvw_qs_01_misc.md

-Ultra Short Answer Without Typical AI Words: INSERTQUESTION

 -------------------------------------------------------

 # Which type of memory is generally preferred for storing temporary data in a program, such as local variables within a function?

 Stack